. . .

 Sigrid de Castella - 'Half the Woman I Was' Author, Speaker and Health & Buisness Coach

-Ever wondered if fitness tracker’s are all that they’re touted to be?
+Ever wondered how fitness trackers work, and are they all as good as they’re touted to be?
 Sigrid de Castella decided to test out some of the most popular brands.
-Her findings may just surprise you.
+Her findings may surprise you.

 What is a Personal Fitness Tracker?